-Who Role New Zealand international airline Consult the Ministry for pre-application queries Submit a licence application if they wish to commence a scheduled international air service in New Zealand [s176(1)] Inform the Ministry of Transport of any relevant changes during the process of considering the licence application Review the application and if necessary, revise and resubmit it If there is a subsequent need for variation, apply for variation to the Ministry of Transport [s184(1)(b)(ii)] If necessary, revise and resubmit the variation Apply for renewal of licence, if required [s183(2)] Civil Aviation Authority Provide feedback when consulted by the Ministry of Transport.
-Ministry of Transport Provide feedback on pre-application queries Upon receipt of an application, Ensure the application is in the manner requested by the Secretary [s177(b)] Verify if the information requested by the Secretary has been provided [s177(c)(ii)] Verify that the necessary rights are available under the relevant air services agreement/s [s180(1)(a)(ii)] Verify the applicant qualifies as a New Zealand airline, and that it has the financial ability to carry on the proposed services Ensure the application is consistent with the main and additional purposes of the Act [s180(1)(a)(i)] Provide legal advice on the application to the Secretary, if required Consult with the CAA on matters related to licence applications Prepare a briefing to the Minister for Transport with a recommendation to grant or deny the licence Arrange publication of grant of licences in the New Zealand Gazette and on the Ministry's website [s181(4)] Confirm if affected persons/representatives, including government agencies have been consulted.
-Secretary for Transport or delegate Give notice of application for restricted scheduled international air service on the Ministry website and receive written representations relating to the application [s179] Publish a notice of the application for renewal of a licence involving restricted scheduled international air service and receive written representations relating to the application [s183(3)] Receive written representations from any person regarding a proposed variation relating to restricted international air services [184(4)(b)]
+Who Role New Zealand international airline Consult the Ministry for pre-application queries Submit a licence application if they wish to commence a scheduled international air service in New Zealand [s176(1)] Inform the Ministry of Transport of any relevant changes during the process of considering the licence application Review the application and if necessary, revise and resubmit it If there is a subsequent need for variation, apply for variation and with the Ministry of Transport [s184(1)(b)(ii)] If necessary, revise and resubmit the variation.
+Apply for renewal of licence, if required [s183(2)] Civil Aviation Authority • Provide feedback when consulted by the Ministry of Transport.
+Ministry of Transport Provide feedback on pre-application queries Upon receipt of an application, Ensure the application is in the manner requested by the Secretary [s177(b)] Verify if the information requested by the Secretary has been provided [s177(c)(ii)] Verify that the necessary rights are available under the relevant air services agreement/s [s180(1)(a)(ii)] Verify the applicant qualifies as a New Zealand airline, and that it has the financial ability to carry on the proposed services Ensure the application is consistent with the main and additional purposes of the Act [s180(1)(a)(i)] Provide legal advice on the application to the Secretary, if required Consult with the CAA on matters related to licence applications Prepare advice to the Secretary for Transport or delegate with a recommendation to grant or deny the licence.
+Arrange publication of licensing decisions on the Ministry's website.
+Confirm if affected persons/representatives including government agencies have been consulted.
+Consider licence applications and grant international air services licences [s178(2)] &amp; [s181(1)] исісуаіс Renew an international air services licence [s183(1)] Give notice of the intention of varying the terms and conditions of licence to the licensee [s184(3)] Amend or revoke any terms and conditions of the licence or add any new terms of conditions to the licence [s184(2)] Minister of Transport Suspend or revoke licences [s188]